fboes/blogophon/docs/markdown.md

 For displaying a Giphy image, just put a link to the Giphy page into a single line.
 This will be converted to the corresponding image.

-### Codepen, Github Gist and JSFiddle
+### CodePen, Github Gist and JSFiddle

-For displaying code examples from Codepen, Github Gist or JSFiddle, just put a link to the page into a single line.
+For displaying code examples from CodePen, Github Gist or JSFiddle, just put a link to the page into a single line.
 This will be converted to the corresponding example script.

 Special characters
 ------------------